jweber96/Sock-Customizer-App/README.md

 7. To run the React web app, cd into the frontend directory and type the following into your terminal - yarn start

     7a.
-If you dont have yarn installed on your machine, you can install Yarn (https://brew.sh/) through the Homebrew package manager by typing the following into the terminal - brew install yarn
+If you don't have yarn installed on your machine, you can install Yarn (https://brew.sh/) through the Homebrew package manager by typing the following into the terminal - brew install yarn

     7b.
 Open http://localhost:3000/ and you are good to go!